lpsinger/userguide/analysis/searches.rst

 extracted separately from each detector via matched-filtering and later combined across detectors.
 SPIIR extracts candidates from each detector via matched-filtering and looks for coherent responses from the other detectors to provide source localization.
-Of the four pipelines, GstLAL and MBTAOnline use several banks of matched filters to cover the detectors bandwidth, i.e., the templates are split across multiple frequency bands.
+Of the four pipelines, GstLAL and MBTA use several banks of matched filters to cover the detectors bandwidth, i.e., the templates are split across multiple frequency bands.
 All pipelines also implement different kinds of signal-based vetoes to reject instrumental transients that cause large :term:`SNR` values but can otherwise be easily distinguished from compact binary coalescence signals.

-**GSTLAL** [#GSTLAL1]_ [#GSTLAL2]_ is a matched-filter pipeline designed to find gravitational waves from compact binaries in low-latency.
+**GstLAL** [#GstLAL1]_ [#GstLAL2]_ is a matched-filter pipeline designed to find gravitational waves from compact binaries in low-latency.
 It uses a likelihood ratio, which increases monotonically with signal probability, to rank candidates, and then uses Monte Carlo sampling methods to estimate the